OriolCanal/GPCRmd_server_VirtualMachine/README.md

 ### MINICONDA ENVIRONMENT

-Download the miniconda environment that you have to use for the GPCRmd server from [here](https://drive.google.com/file/d/1CfuIF9nuCafYJLvtOtyh4gKxyhyvoOJt/view?usp=sharing)
+Download the miniconda environment that you have to use for the GPCRmd server from [here](https://drive.google.com/file/d/1CfuIF9nuCafYJLvtOtyh4gKxyhyvoOJt/view?usp=sharing).

 Uncompress the file and copy the miniconda3 folder to /opt:
 ```
+tar -xzvf miniconda-installation.tgz
 cp miniconda3 /opt/miniconda3
 ```
 And activate the environment: